lgeurts/lgeurts.github.io/_posts/2019-03-19-ubuntu-setup-notes-for-hyper-v-on-windows-10.md

 Changes since the last version:

-These **notes** are meant to help you configure a Bionic Beaver based development environment using Windows 10 Hyper-V enhanced mode.
+This guide was created to help you configure a Bionic Beaver based development environment (a la Sputnik) using Windows 10 Hyper-V enhanced mode.